 Let’s illustrate it with a very familiar example in Spain, although it is very hackneyed: who has not observed in a street a great proliferation of tapas bars that offer practically the same thing.
 The reason, many times, is that the place where they are located is very touristy or it is the meeting point for the locals (a main square).

-Lacking a business strategy and not having analyzed the competition before, it is likely that after a year some of these bars will close (and, most unfortunate, that new ones will appear offering the same thing and making the same mistake).
+Lacking a business strategy and not having analyze the competition before, it is likely that after a year some of these bars will close (and, most unfortunate, that new ones will appear offering the same thing and making the same mistake).

 Some will object that it is not a matter of placing the premises on a street where not even Christ passes by.
 Certain.
 But in a street saturated with businesses that offer the same thing, starting another business like it can be an invitation to failure.
 Unless, of course, you offer an innovative, different product or service that the competition did not offer.